 While dress sense may seem an obvious factor, would you consider height, weight and hair to make a difference to your career prospects?
 Apparently they do; tall people earn more than shorter people while thinner employees earn more than their obese counterparts.
 When it comes to hair, Corrinne Mills, MD of Personal Career Management, pointed out that men and women should keep their hair tidy and in a current style.
-But what about hair loss?
+But what about hair loss

-While some experts say that bald men are at a disadvantage in the job stakes, others say that male hair loss is not a barrier to promotion.
+While some experts say that bald men are at a disadvantage in the job stakes, others say that hair loss is not a barrier to promotion.
 No doubt, it varies between companies, and when thinning hair

 affects approximately 40-50% of women and leads to an all-over thinning around the top of the scalp and hairline.
-The thinning often becomes more severe during the menopause and can easily affect a woman’s confidence; for some it may be so distressing that it becomes difficult to exceed expectations and push for a promotion.
-This is largely to do with the fact that a woman’s appearance and self-image is so closely tied to her hair.
+The hair thinning often becomes more severe during the menopause and can easily affect a woman’s confidence; for some it may be so distressing that it becomes difficult to exceed expectations and push for a promotion.
+This is largely to do with the fact that a woman’s appearance and self-image can be so closely tied to her hair.

 'Good looking people earn more'

-The article in Management Today made reference to some recent research undertaken by the University of Florida that showed that ‘good-looking’ people earn more and go further in their professional lives.
+The article in Management Today made reference to some research undertaken by the University of Florida that showed that ‘good-looking’ people earn more and go further in their professional lives.

-The author of the research, Timothy Judge told Management Today, “Little is known about why there are income disparities between the good-looking and the not-so-good-looking.
+The author of the research, Timothy Judge told the publication, “Little is known about why there are income disparities between the good-looking and the not-so-good-looking.
 Even accounting for intelligence, a person's feeling of self-worth is enhanced by how attractive they are and this, in turn, results in higher pay